bcoin-org/bcoin-org.github.io/guides-markdown/cltv.md

 };
 ```

-Now you can run `lockAndRedeemCLTV` once to send the CLTV transaction and again to redeem it.
+Now you can run `lockAndRedeemCLTV` once to send the CLTV transaction and again to redeem it
 on a live Regtest network!
 Feel free to play around with the different values to see how it works.
 You can use different wallets, change the locktime, or change the redeem amount.
 Take a look
 at the JSON file that is saved after creating the transaction to see what the raw information looks